-When a guest speaker addresses the children in SPHE, the class teacher will remain in the classroom (as per Circular 22/2010) and make the speaker aware of this school plan and attached policies.
+Springdale NS will adhere to the guidelines outlined in Circular 42/2018.
+When a guest speaker addresses the children in SPHE, the class teacher will remain in the classroom and make the speaker aware of this school plan and attached policies.

-SPHE homework, if prescribed in SPHE, will reflect the active learning approach and will reinforce information already taught during class.
+SPHE homework, if prescribed, will reflect the active learning approach and will reinforce information already taught during class.